-Start with one buyer, one site, and one repeat replenishment problem.
+Start with one buyer, one site, and one repeat purchasing workflow.

-Redline should not ask a manufacturer to trust automation on day one.
-The pilot starts by reading their files, generating shadow recommendations, and proving that the buyer would have made a better or faster decision.
+Redline does not ask a manufacturer to trust automation on day one.
+The first engagement starts by reading their files, running recommendations beside the buyer, and showing whether the buyer can make clearer, faster purchasing decisions.

 Current contact address: sauterreed24@yahoo.com